 But fortunately, VVS2 inclusions have very little to no impact on the performance of a diamond.
 This also means that even if VVS2 inclusions are greater in number than a VS1 graded diamond, they will still have a lesser impact on the performance of the diamond.

-To put it simply, a VVS2 diamond could have 2 pinpoints and 3 feathers but they would still be of lesser impact than a single VS1 feather, cloud, or any inclusion, for that matter.
+To put it simply, a VVS2 diamond could have two pinpoints and three feathers, but they would still be of a lesser impact than a single VS1 feather, cloud, or any inclusion, for that matter.

 VS1 inclusions have more impact on the performance and durability of a diamond.
 But don’t worry because it is not that bad.
-They still fall under the best of a diamond’s category.
+They still fall under the best diamond category.

 VVS2 Diamonds are More Expensive

 Since they belong to a superior category on the clarity scale, VVS2 diamonds sure are more expensive.